Christina-computer-engineer/Employee_Salary_Prediction_random_forest_streamlit/README.md

-# 🧑‍💼 Employee Salary Prediction using Streamlit
+# 🧑‍💼 Employee Salary Prediction using Random Forest & Streamlit

 This project predicts whether a person earns more than 50K per year based on demographic features using a Random Forest Classifier.
 It is deployed with Streamlit and built in Python.